best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 +---+--------+--------+
 only showing top 5 rows
 ```
-To confirm the detilas of the partitioning we will add a column with the partition ID, then group that column and count how many rows are in each partition.
+To confirm the details of the partitioning we will add a column with the partition ID, then group that column and count how many rows are in each partition.
 This method of counting how many rows are in each partition is very useful and much quicker than the method shown earlier, but it will not show any empty partitions like the previous method.
 Therefore, we will also show the total number of partitions.

 We'll put this into a function so we can run it again on other DataFrames later.
 ````{tabs}
 ```{code-tab} py
-def get_partitioning_info(sdf):
+def print_partitioning_info(sdf):
     sdf.withColumn("part_id", F.spark_partition_id()).groupBy("part_id").count().show()
     print(f"Number of partitions: {sdf.rdd.getNumPartitions()}")
 ```

 ```{code-tab} r R

-get_partitioning_info <- function(sdf) {
+print_partitioning_info <- function(sdf) {
     sdf %>% sparklyr::mutate(
         part_id = spark_partition_id()) %>%
     dplyr::group_by(part_id) %>%